-- (A) Members must maintain all retail communications and institutional communications for the retention period required by SEA Rule 17a-4(b) and in a format and media that comply with SEA Rule 17a-4.
-The records must include: - (i) a copy of the communication and the dates of first and (if applicable) last use of such communication; - (ii) the name of any registered principal who approved the communication and the date that approval was given; - (iii) in the case of a retail communication or an institutional communication that is not approved prior to first use by a registered principal, the name of the person who prepared or distributed the communication; - (iv) information concerning the source of any statistical table, chart, graph or other illustration used in the communication; and - (v) for any retail communication for which principal approval is not required pursuant to paragraph (b)(1)(C), the name of the member that filed the retail communication with the Department, and a copy of the corresponding review letter from the Department. - (B) Members must maintain all correspondence in accordance with the record-keeping requirements of Rules 3110.09 and 4511.
+(A) Members must maintain all retail communications and institutional communications for the retention period required by SEA Rule 17a-4(b) and in a format and media that comply with SEA Rule 17a-4.
+The records must include:

+(i) a copy of the communication and the dates of first and (if applicable) last use of such communication;

+(ii) the name of any registered principal who approved the communication and the date that approval was given;

+(iii) in the case of a retail communication or an institutional communication that is not approved prior to first use by a registered principal, the name of the person who prepared or distributed the communication;

+(iv) information concerning the source of any statistical table, chart, graph or other illustration used in the communication;

+(v) for any retail communication for which principal approval is not required pursuant to paragraph (b)(1)(C), the name of the member that filed the retail communication with the Department, and a copy of the corresponding review letter from the Department; and

+(vi) for any retail communication that includes or incorporates a performance ranking or performance comparison of a registered investment company, a copy of the ranking or performance used in the retail communication.

+(B) Members must maintain all correspondence in accordance with the record-keeping requirements of Rules 3110.09 and 4511.